 Another common variation, much more common when there’s a Bridge than when there isn’t one, is to put a Chorus before the first verse.
 One example is Cee Lo Green’s Forget You.
 Notice how that extra repetition helps plant the Chorus in our brains before the first proper cycle.

-Raising the Pulse
+Raising the Pulse – Adding a Pre-Chorus

 As we already discussed, in Verse-Chorus songs it’s highly common for the few bars before the Chorus to build and create anticipation.
 Usually this is done by adding to the texture and using harmonies that are more unusual or unstable.
 Often the lyric starts to take a new direction too, to signal that something different is coming up.

 Sometimes this build becomes the function of a section in its own right, the Pre-Chorus.
 (Alternative names include Transitional Bridge or Climb.)
 When a Verse just has a build in its second half versus when a Verse leads into a Pre-Chorus in its own right isn’t always clear cut, not that the labelling really matters.
 What’s important is the notion that sometimes a Verse can be pretty static in intensity, but is followed by a section dedicated to building anticipation into the Chorus.
-Pre-Choruses tend to be 4 or 8 measures long (and shorter than the Verse) and Pre-Choruses that intend to assert their status as an independent section commonly show it through a significant change in the lyric – words that feel transitional, introductory or otherwise don’t quite stand up on their own – and a marked thickening of texture.
+Pre-Choruses tend to be 4 or 8 measures long (and shorter than the Verse) and Pre-Choruses that intend to assert their status as an independent section commonly show it through a significant change in the lyric – words that feel transitional, introductory or otherwise don’t quite stand up on their own – and a noticeable thickening of the instrumental texture.

 The Pre-Chorus may also appear after the Bridge to build into the final Chorus: